Third party offset site owners can then:

 IMPORTANT!
 The management obligations and commitments start as soon as all parties have signed the security agreement.
 This is regardless of whether any trades have occurred.

-There is an option for landowners to complete the site assessment first.
-This will identify the potential credits available on the offset site.
-Accredited brokers can then list the potential credits available.
-When a broker identifies a prospective buyer, the landowner can then complete the offset process and start trading.
+There is an option for landowners to complete the site assessment and list potential credits available at the offset site.
+Once a prospective buyer has been identified, the landowner can complete the offset site establishment process and start trading.